How Swedes were fooled by one of the biggest scientific bluffs of our time

 Modern evidence-based methods in behavioural science adopt the ground principle that people’s behaviour mainly depend on context.
 A child might be shy among her classmates at school, but suddenly take a central role when surrounded by friends in her football team.
 An outgoing person can quieten when he realises that no-one is paying him any attention.
 These basic facts, which we are all aware of, mean that psychologists are very careful when using the term personality.

-The “Big Five” didn’t come from a theory but through statistical analysis of thousands of personality questionnaires consisting of hundreds of questions.
-These reveal five properties that are relatively constant over time: Openness, Consciousness, Extraversion, Agreeableness and Neuroticism.
-These don’t classify people as distinct types—people can range from being very agreeable to very disagreeable with the vast majority lying somewhere near to the middle—and the properties are not mutually exclusive—very open people can also be conscientious.
+‘The Big Five‘ didn’t come from a theory but through statistical analysis of thousands of personality questionnaires consisting of hundreds of questions.
+These reveal five properties that are relatively constant over time: Openness, Conscientiousness, Extraversion, Agreeableness and Neuroticism.
+These don’t classify people as distinct types – people can range from being very agreeable to very disagreeable with the vast majority lying somewhere near to the middle – and the properties are not mutually exclusive – very open people can also be conscientious.

-In summary, The Big Five is a useful way of summarizing statistical differences in human behavior, but even the psychologists who developed these tests are very careful when classifying people according to the big five (Sjöberg, 2010).
+In summary, ‘The Big Five‘ is a useful way of summarizing statistical differences in human behavior, but even the psychologists who developed these tests are very careful when classifying people according to them (Sjöberg, 2010).
 Yes, we do have different tendencies in how we behave, but they are only a small part of explaining who we are.

-Is there a scientific basis for the colour theory in surrounded by idiots?
+Is there a scientific basis for the colour theory in Surrounded by Idiots?

 The back cover of Eriksons’s book claims that “using a scientific background […] this book gives a concrete way of understanding the most important differences between different communication styles”.
 So what exactly is this supposed scientific background?

-Almost the only “scientific” reference that Erikson provides in his book is from a book written in 1928 called the Emotions of Normal People, by American psychologist William Moulton Marston.
-Moulton hypothesised that our behaviour is influenced by “psychonic energy” that is transferred through a web of nerve cells that he called “psychons”.
+Almost the only ‘scientific‘ reference that Erikson provides in his book is from a book written in 1928 called The Emotions of Normal People, by American psychologist William Moulton Marston.
+Moulton hypothesised that our behaviour is influenced by ‘psychonic energy‘ that is transferred through a web of nerve cells that he called ‘psychons‘.
 The four personality types (yellow, green, blue and red) arise, Marston claims, as variations between different people in the structure of their psychonic network.

-This “theory” is pure speculation on the part of Marston.
+This ‘theory‘ is pure speculation on the part of Marston.
 There was no scientific evidence for psychons or psychonic energy in 1928 and there is none today.
 At the time of publication, the science of psychology was in its infancy and, like Hippocrates and Jung before him, he had created a theory without proper scientific grounding.
 Unlike Hippocrates and Jung though, Marston’s theory garnered little attention, and he left psychology.
 He later rose to fame though when he created the comic book hero Wonder Woman!

 There was however one person who followed up on Marston’s writings.
 In 1956 Walter Clark decided to invent a personality test based on the four-colour model.
 This test was further developed and is now called the DiSC model.
 It was later marketed as a tool for businesses to understand their employees.
 According to the DiSC test, humanity can be divided in to four basic types:

-• Red: dominant, driven, solution focussed.
+- Red: dominant, driven, solution focused.

-• Blue: analytic, careful, meticulous
+- Blue: analytic, careful, meticulous

-• Green: patient, considerate, nice
+- Green: patient, considerate, nice

-• Yellow: extroverted, creative, verbal
+- Yellow: extroverted, creative, verbal

 This is all very well, but despite the fact that this test has existed for over fifty years and is quite widely spread there is no scientific study published about it.
 Even according to the test’s representative in Sweden, the Institute for personal development or IPU, no scientific articles have been published about the test.
 This means we have no way of knowing if people give consistent answers to the questions over weeks or months.
 Nor do we have any way of knowing if, for example, a person who answers indicate they are red are in fact dominant or driven.

 Erikson’s description of his own results in the test are, at best, contradictory.
-He says “people can be many colours!”.
+He says, “People can be many colours!”.
 He later claims, without any evidence, that “80% have two colours!”.
 And about himself he says, “I have three colours: red, blue and yellow!”.
-Given the stated aim of the test to classify personalities such claims are bizarre.
+Given the stated aim of the test to classify personalities, such claims are bizarre.
 Indeed, by studying in more detail what the colours are meant to say about a person, my colleague Urban Fagerholm, found that Erikson must, based on his own claims, be both fast and slow in his reactions; both maximally and minimally interested in relations; and both careful and impulsive.
 Moreover, his lack of greenness implies that Erikson lacks patience, calm, stability, kindness and many other basic characteristics!

 In summary, the four-colour model is based on a theory that has no scientific basis, has been subject to no rigorous testing and gives confusing and contradictory results.
 It is, quite simply, pseudoscience.